-It is not uncommon for someone who as been arrested to believe that they were entrapped.
+It is not uncommon for someone who has been arrested to believe that they were entrapped.
 It is a word that is generally known, but not generally understood by those who are not involved in the criminal justice system.

 In order for an entrapment defense to succeed, the person being prosecuted must prove by a preponderance of evidence that his conduct occurred in response to entrapment.
 That begs the question . . . what is entrapment?

-Under the Pennsylvania Crimes code, entrapment is clearly defined and requires the following (Taken from Pennsylvania Criminal Code § 313):
+Under the Pennsylvania Crimes Code, entrapment is clearly defined and requires the following (Taken from Pennsylvania Criminal Code § 313):